-The training program requires a minimum of three years on campus; most students spend at least four years present for their training.
-The Graduate School requires that after you have satisfactorily completed the qualifying exam you must complete two semesters of full time dissertation study.
+The training program requires a minimum of three years on campus during the academic year; most students spend at least four years present for their training.
+The Graduate School also has residency requirements that refer to full-time registration.
+The Graduate School requires that after you have satisfactorily completed the qualifying exam you must complete two semesters of full-time dissertation study.
 This is accomplished by registering for what are called "dissertation residency credits", listed as PSY 767.
-All Graduate Students (who have entered the program after Fall 2005) are required to register for the minimum number of PSY 767 hours, which is 4 (two for each of two semesters).
+All Graduate Students are required to register for the minimum number of PSY 767 hours, which is 4 (two for each of two semesters).
 If your dissertation takes more than two semesters, you will be required to register for two credits of PSY 767 until your dissertation defense.
-You will not be required to register for PSY 767 during your internship, if you have already defended.
+You will not be required to register for PSY 767 during your internship if you have already defended.
 The Graduate School will charge tuition for the residency credits until you have defended your dissertation.
 Please see the Graduate School Bulletin for more details about residency requirements.

-Please note that you must continue to register for PSY 637 and PSY 639 in summer for as long as you have any interaction with clients (e.g. at the PSC, a clinical placement, clinical research that requires supervision, etc.).
+Please note that you must continue to register for PSY 637 and PSY 639 in summer for as long as you have any interaction with clients (e.g., at the PSC, a clinical placement, clinical research that requires supervision, etc.).

-G. Dissertation
+H. Dissertation